AemW/pokemon-battle-simulator/README.md

 Changing these are **not recommended** when using the frontend application since it will not work without the default configuration.

-The server configuration can be adjusted using the following environment variables:
+The backend server configuration can be adjusted using the following environment variables:

 - `PORT`: The port on which the server will run.
 - `HOST`: The host address for the server.